Marmaduke Furness, 1st Viscount Furness

-Background
+Early life

-Furness was the son of Christopher Furness, 1st Baron Furness and Jane Annette Suggit.
+Furness was born on 29 October 1883 at West Hartlepool, Durham, England.
+He was the son of Christopher Furness, 1st Baron Furness and Jane Annette Suggit.

+His father was the seventh son of John Furness of West Hartlepool, and Averill Eastor Furness (née Wilson).
+His mother was the only daughter of Henry Suggitt of Brierton, County Durham.

+Career

 He served as Chairman of Furness Withy, the shipbuilding firm, and was also involved in the steel and iron business.
 He succeeded his father as 2nd Baron Furness in 1912, and in 1918 was created Viscount Furness, of Grantley in the West Riding of the County of Yorkshire.
 In November 1929, he was reported as being Laird of the Glen Affric Estate in the Scottish Highlands.

-Marriages and relationships
+After his father's death, when in London he lived at 21 Grosvenor Square until 1933 when he moved his London residence to Lees Place, also in Mayfair.

+Personal life

 Lord Furness was married three times.
 His first marriage was to Ada "Daisy" Hogg, daughter of an English businessman, G. J. H. Hogg of Seaton Carew.
 She was heavily involved in the Red Cross during World War I. She died on 28 February 1921, aboard the Furness yacht Sapphire off the coast of Portugal, while recovering from an operation and was buried at sea.
 She and Lord Furness had two children: